The NSF NCAR Mesa Lab and Fleischmann buildings will be closed on Monday, Dec. 23, due to nearby water leak.

 We aim to empower everyone to thrive through a comprehensive range of online resources.
-From codes of conduct that foster a respectful community to educational tools that guide our DEI initiatives, our virtual resources are designed to support your success and contribute to an inclusive workplace.
+From codes of conduct that foster a respectful community to educational tools that guide our workplace initiatives, our virtual resources are designed to support your success and contribute to a welcoming and supportive workplace.

 Codes of Conduct